nurazur/TiNo/documentation.md

 The special thing about TiNo is its simplicity.
 The circuit diagram is really straightforward.

 - The core functionality is delivered by its microprocessor and the RF module.
 The RF module communicates over its SPI bus, these are GPIO's D10(SS) D11(MOSI), D12(MISO) und D13(SCK).
 Additionally the RF driver needs an external interrupt, GPIO 2 (D2 is used for this).
 This interrupt triggers when a packet has been received or a packet has been sent.
-- These exact GPIO's are being used by the ISP (In-System_Programmer) adapter, because flashing the processor uses the SPI bus as well.
+- These exact GPIO's are being used by the ISP (In-System-Programmer) adapter, because flashing the processor uses the SPI bus as well.
 - There is a 10kOhm pullup at the  SS pin (D10) to avoid the RF module to interfere on the SPI bus during the programming process.
 This pullup causes no additional current in sleep mode.
 - Optionally the PCB can be populated with an clock crystal (32.768 kHz).
 The crystal needs two load capacitors of 6pF or 12pF depending on its specification.
 - At start-up and for testing the device a LED is very useful.
 The LED is connected to digital GPIO 8 (D8).
 Depending on the TiNo PCB the LED can be used in SMD or wired form factor.